 There's lots of ground left to cover: down the driveway on the left and right and the open space between the house and the big perennial bed.
 A small part of a new bed in that open space is just visible on the left.

 There is still open space on the other side of the new beds.
 This used to be a gravel pit where we parked the horse trailer and is still occasionally used as a turn-around by visitors.
 I haven't decided what I want to do with it yet.
 For now I have broadcast Bidens seed around it, as a temporary fix.

 For now I like the negative space in front of the trellis.
-The area will form a sort of a bowl if the Bidens come up, as the seeds were put down from from the high area of the space down to the ditch on the left.
+The area will form a sort of a bowl if the Bidens come up.

 I started on the new beds in July of last summer